This package allows you to create, createMultiple, withdraw, cancel, topup, transfer, update a token stream.

 );

-Each method requires chain-specific parameters.
+Each method requires some shared parameters.
 Here are the common patterns: These are defined in:

 // Solana parameters for Create